stevenjpr/stevenjpr/HumanUserGuide.md

 ### How do you coach people to do their best work and develop their talents?
 * *Tell us how you like to help others.*

-My approach to coaching is leading by example.
+My approach to coaching is to lead by example.
 I'll concretely show a more junior PM how I've approached a similar situation in the past, for example.

 ### What’s the best way to communicate with you?
 * *If you hate emails, tell us.
 If you prefer a quick zoom over a 15 min write up, tell us.*

+I don't have much of a preference here.
+All the standard methods - in person chat, text, email..
+I have no strong aversion to either.

 ### What’s the best way to convince you to do something?
 * *Tell us how we can change your mind, once it’s made up.*

+Demonstrate the value that your request will have to the team, the customer or to myself.

 ### How do you like to give feedback?
 * *Tell us the modes, means, timing, approach, and level of detail you like to employ when giving feedback, and why that's so.*

 ### How do you like to get feedback?
 * *Tell us the modes, means, timing, approach, and level of detail you like to see others employ when giving you feedback, and why that's so.*

+Direct, timely feedback is certainly best.
+Second hand feedback is a drag because it often leaves you wondering without the opportunity to ask clarifying questions.